Symmetry in neutrino oscillation in matter with non-unitarity: matrix method

 Then, the flavor state is connected to the bar-basis state as

 which gives the zeroth-order and the first-order ``genuine UV part'' of the $V$ matrix given, respectively, as

 Hereafter we simply use the subscript ``UV'' to indicate the genuine UV part.

-When the perturbation $\bar{H}^{(1)}$ is switched on, the other type of the first-order term in the $V$ matrix, the ``unitary evolution'' (EV) part $V^{(1)}_{ \text{EV} }$, is generated.
-See ref.~\cite{Martinez-Soler:2018lcy} for more about these concepts, the ``genuine UV'' and ``unitary evolution'' parts, which will be briefly recollected in section~\ref{sec:probability-Vmatrix}.
+When the perturbation $\bar{H}^{(1)}$ is switched on, the other type of the first-order term in the $V$ matrix, the EV (UV-induced but unitary evolution) part $V^{(1)}_{ \text{EV} }$, is generated.
+For more about these concepts, the ``genuine UV'' and ``unitary evolution'' parts, see ref.~\cite{Martinez-Soler:2018lcy}.
+They contribute to the probability in the two quite different forms as we will see in section~\ref{sec:probability-Vmatrix}, the feature also observed in the $S$ matrix computation in ref.~\cite{Minakata:2021nii}.
 To compute the EV part of the first-order correction to the $V$ matrix we take out the prefactor $( 1 - \widetilde{\alpha} )$ because the effect of this $\widetilde{\alpha}$ produces the second order effect.
 Then, the method for obtaining the first-order correction for the $V$ matrix is identical to the one used in computing the first-order correction to the wave function in quantum mechanics.
 When we write $\bar{\nu}_{i} = \bar{\nu}_{i}^{(0)} + \bar{\nu}_{i}^{(1)}$, the first-order correction can be calculated as

 where we have defined the $W$ matrix.
-Since $\bar{H}$ in eq.~\eqref{barH-0th-1st} has the two first order terms, one from the $\nu$SM and the other due to EV (UV-induced but unitary evolution) effect, the $W$ matrix can be written in the form of addition of these terms, $W = W_{ \nu\text{SM} } + W_{ \text{EV} }$, and their explicit forms are given in eq.~\eqref{W-DMP-UV}.
+Since $\bar{H}$ in eq.~\eqref{barH-0th-1st} has the two first order terms, one from the $\nu$SM and the other due to the EV effect, the $W$ matrix can be written in the form of addition of these terms, $W = W_{ \nu\text{SM} } + W_{ \text{EV} }$, and their explicit forms are given in eq.~\eqref{W-DMP-UV}.
 A short note for clarification of eq.~\eqref{nu-bar-first-order} is in Appendix~\ref{sec:QM-1st-order}.

 Then, the energy eigenstate calculated to first order can be written, using the $W$ matrix defined in eq.~\eqref{nu-bar-first-order}, as

 where we have used the zeroth order relation $\nu = V^{(0)} \bar{\nu}^{(0)} = [U_{23} (\theta_{23}) U_{13} (\phi) U_{12} (\psi, \delta)] \bar{\nu}^{(0)}$.
 Inverting this relation and adding the contribution from the genuine unitary part in eq.~\eqref{Vmatrix-0th-1st-UV}, we obtain the expression of the flavor state by the mass eigenstate in matter to first order as